-Zimbabwe political crisis: What's happening?
+Zimbabwe political crisis: How a week of chaos unfolded

 In the past, the 52-year-old first lady mostly made headlines for her extravagant shopping sprees, which earned her the nickname "Gucci Grace."
 But in recent years, she's grown especially vocal, leaving tongues wagging that her husband is grooming her to succeed him.

 The first lady became head of the ruling party's women's league a few years ago, prompting even more speculation that she'll be her husband's successor.
-The firing of Vice President Emmerson Mnangagwa, analysts say, moves her closer to her goal.
+The firing of the vice president, analysts say, moves her closer to her goal.

-Mugabe's second wife has developed a reputation as a shrewd, if sometimes extravagant, politician, and has steadily gained influence among youth in Zimbabwe.
+Mugabe's second wife has developed a reputation as a shrewd, if sometimes extravagant, politician, and has steadily gained influence among young people in Zimbabwe.

 But she's also made headlines for the wrong reasons, including the alleged assault of a South African model in Johannesburg this year.
 Mugabe denied the charges, but was granted diplomatic immunity before she could make a court appearance.